martinbarge/sample-site-sml5202/forstudents/emma.md

 </style>

 <h2>Responsive Column Cards</h2>
-<p>In this example, I've set 3 columns, in which the boxes appear.
-You can modify the CSS above to change it to 4 columns or 2 or however many you like.
-You will simply need to adjust the width percentage of the column style</p>
+<p>In this example, I've set 4 columns, in which the boxes appear.</p>
 <p>Resize the browser window to see the effect.</p>

 <div class="row">